ARAVIND281/BARTER_SYSTEM/README.md

-# barter-app
+# Barter - system
-barter-app by Aravind
+BY ARAVIND